carmel/go-pwa/docs/web/documents/notifications-push.md

 }
 ```

 **Push servers can be implemented in various programming languages.
-The requirement to receive a push notification with go-pwa is that the notification message is a JSON encoded [Notification struct](/reference#Notification).**
+The requirement to receive a push notification with go-app is that the notification message is a JSON encoded [Notification struct](/reference#Notification).**